Tube Alloys

-Origins
+Background

 Discovery of fission

 The neutron was discovered by James Chadwick at the Cavendish Laboratory at the University of Cambridge in February 1932.
 In April 1932, his Cavendish colleagues John Cockcroft and Ernest Walton split lithium atoms with accelerated protons.
 Enrico Fermi and his team in Rome conducted experiments involving the bombardment of elements by slow neutrons, which produced heavier elements and isotopes.
 Then, in December 1938, Otto Hahn and Fritz Strassmann at Hahn's laboratory in Berlin-Dahlem bombarded uranium with slowed neutrons, and discovered that barium had been produced, and therefore that the uranium atomic nucleus had been split.
 Hahn wrote to his colleague Lise Meitner, who, with her nephew Otto Robert Frisch, developed a theoretical justification which they published in Nature in 1939.
 The phenomenon was a new type of nuclear disintegration, and was more powerful than any seen before.
 Frisch and Meitner calculated that the energy released by each disintegration was approximately 200,000,000 electron volts.
 By analogy with the division of biological cells, they named the process "fission".